oskardolch/SteamCAD/docs/TRANSLATIONS.md

 To translate the Linux source code invoke the following command from the Linux folder.
 So assuming you are in the SteamCAD root folder, do
 ```
-$ cd SteamCAD
+$ cd Linux
 $ msginit --input=po/SteamCAD.pot --locale=cs --output=po/cs/SteamCAD.po
 ```
-where you replace or occurance of `cs` by your language code.
-The translate all the strings inside the newly generated SteamCAD.po file.
+where you replace oll occurances of `cs` by your language code.
+Then translate all the strings inside the newly generated SteamCAD.po file.
 See the `po/cs/SteamCAD.po` for reference.
 When traslation is done, create the `mo` file by:
 ```